MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 - You need to build or extend your APIOps approach to cover the APIs exposed in the gateway.

-- You duplicate capabilities that's available through solutions such as the Azure AI Service resource or Azure OpenAI data zone load distribution functionality.
+- You duplicate capabilities that are available through solutions such as the Azure AI Service resource or Azure OpenAI data zone load distribution functionality.

 ### Performance Efficiency